nmshd/documentation/_includes/scenarios/integrate/requests-over-messages.md

 <!-- A general description of the requirement can be given here. -->

-This guide explains how to send and receive a Request over Enmeshed Messages using two Connectors, the first of which sends a Request to the second, and the second accepts or rejects the Request.
+This guide explains how to send and receive a Request over enmeshed Messages using two Connectors, the first of which sends a Request to the second, and the second accepts or rejects the Request.
 It provides step-by-step instructions for validating the Request, creating and sending the Request, and accepting or rejecting the Request.

 <!-- This include inserts the table with the metadata  -->